Sphere2013/GlobeCrypto/README.md

-Freicoin integration/staging tree
+Globe integration/staging tree
 =================================

 http://www.freico.in/

 Copyright (c) 2009-2013 Bitcoin Developers

-What is Freicoin?
+What is Globe?
 -----------------

 Freicoin is an experimental new digital currency that enables instant payments to